Low-Carbon Technologies

 Development of Alternative Fuels and Energy-saving Technologies

-For the research of energy-efficient technologies for ships, the Company has put in continuous efforts and gained progressive outcomes.
-Currently, the research focuses on carbon capture devices, air lubrication systems, energy-efficient wind shields, energy-efficient propellers, shaft generators, and exhaust/waste heat recycling systems.
-While assessing the maturity of relevant infrastructure (e.g., refueling ports), fuel supply chains, and main engine/electric machinery technology development, Yang Ming will continue investing resources in seeking the innovation and breakthrough of energy-efficient technologies to help achieve the goal of green shipping.
+For the research and development of energy-saving technologies for ships, the Company has made continuous efforts and achieved progressive outcomes.
+Currently, the research focuses on carbon capture systems, Air lubrication system, energy-saving wind shields, energy-saving propellers, shaft generators, and exhaust/waste heat recycling systems.
+Evaluate alternative fuel-related infrastructure (such as bunkering ports), fuel supply chains, and main/electric engine technology development maturity.
+Meanwhile, the Company will continue to invest resources in seeking innovation and breakthroughs in energy-saving technologies to help achieve green shipping goals.

 |